cobragroup/HORDCOIN/README.md

 The `Gradient` method is the slowest and may fail during the execution due to limitations of Second Order Cone constraints in solvers.

-When computing with fixed entropies, the reccomended method is the `NsbPolymatroid` method with `MosekTools.Optimizer()`.
+When computing with fixed entropies and small amount of samples, the recomended method is the `NsbPolymatroid` with `MosekTools.Optimizer()`.
+When the distribution consist of enough samples or short computation time is required, use `RawPolymatroid` with estimating entropy from empirical distribution.
 More information can be found in the bachelor's thesis mentioned in the beginning.